18F/before-you-ship/_pages/ato/walkthrough.md

 ### Step 5 - Authorize the system

+The full list of data and functions (in government parlance, these are "mission based information types" and "delivery mechanisms") in and of the system, must be itemized in structured data.
+While the data types are obviously arbitrary and custom to each system we produce, the government has a formalized data set of mission functions that should be mapped to the system via NIST 800-60.
+For a Rails app, for example, this can simply be a link to the `db/schema.rb` file on GitHub.

 Fill out the [System Security Plan (SSP)](../ssp/) and link from your project's [checklist](../checklist/) issue.
 The designated AO will conduct a quality assurance check on your materials.

 You should send materials to the AO as soon as the security boundary of the system is fixed and implemented.
 This is inherently a subjective judgement call.
 If your are uncertain as to your system's security boundary, you should consult with 18F Infrastructure early in your development process.
 If your system is providing novel or risky functions, or handling extremely sensitive data, you should also consult with 18F Infrastructure early, long before you start the risk management process.